-Gaüses residents oppose the school project because it would upset the town's "balance."
+Gaüses residents oppose a private school project that would double the town's population.

 So far, the City Council has rejected the project twice because it did not meet the requirements.